More

 Personalize your checklist by adding or removing items.

+Specify the technical (POH) specifications for one or multiple aircrafts.
 The parameters are used for weight and balance calculations, and the takeoff and landing performance calculations.

 Pilot (kg)